New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 ![Graph showing levels at several powers](/Media/BatteryGraphs/AllLevels.png)

+All tests ran with quick lock off and 1x Energizer Ultimate Lithium AA.

 ## Upload the Code!
 Once code configuration is complete, you may plug in a standard data USB-C cable into the breakout board, select the port in Arduino IDE, and select the upload button (marked by an arrow at the top).
 You should select the `Arduino Zero (Native USB Port)` as the board name.